slavo3dev/python_100_exercises/README.md

 ## slicing syntax is upper-bound exclusive

 ## Besides the left-to-right positive indexing system that starts from zero, sequence data types such as lists also have a second indexing system that starts from -1 and decreases by one from right to left.

+## Syntax of list slicing is [start:end:step] .
+When you don't pass a step, Python assumes the step is 1. [:]  itself means get everything from start to end.
+So, [::2]  means get everything from start to end at a step of two.